 Submitted by Pam & Kathrine of Everywhere Forward

-The Dallas Museum of Art houses over 25,000 pieces in their collection and features art from over 5,000 years of human civilization, making it one of the largest art museums in the United States.
+The Dallas Museum of Art houses over 25,000 pieces in its collection and features art from over 5,000 years of human civilization, making it one of the largest art museums in the United States.

-It is a must visit attraction in Dallas because it’s more than a traditional art museum with only classical paintings.
+It is a must-visit attraction in Dallas because it’s more than a traditional art museum with only classical paintings.

 As you walk through the galleries, you’ll feel as if you’re walking through time as you pass by thousands of years of art!

-Go on a scavenger hunt through the arts district with this unique smart phone tour.
+Go on a scavenger hunt through the arts district with this unique smartphone tour.

 The museum hosts a variety of public events for all ages including Late Nights where the museum is open until midnight and features live performances, concerts, and tours.

 The Second Thursdays with a Twist event is a unique event that blends pop culture themes, art activities and interpretation, and drinks for adults.

 Throughout the year, programs are offered for families, children, and teenagers.